• Skip to primary navigation

 You can make the gravy in one of two ways.

 Pour the gravy through a sieve into a saucepan.
 Reserve the vegetables (carrots, onions and celery) and serve them separately.
-Leave the gravy on a medium heat to reduce until slightly thickened, or thicken the gravy with a mixture of cornflour and water.
+Leave the gravy on medium heat to reduce until slightly thickened, or thicken the gravy with a mixture of cornflour and water.

 Alternatively, you can thicken the vegetables in the gravy.